Skip Navigation

 May receive credit for multiple years

-Soli is a mixed ensemble consisting of 10-16 singers that sings music from many genres, including pop, vocal jazz, choral, barbershop and contemporary Christian.
-This is considered Westside's varsity small vocal ensemble.
-Soli Deo Gloria participates in all Concert Choir activities with our Westside Voices class as well as their additional concerts.
+Soli is a mixed ensemble consisting of 10-16 singers.
+This is considered one of Westside's two varsity small vocal ensembles.
+Participation in Soli demands a one-year commitment and includes a signed agreement from parents and students committed to the challenging schedule and opportunities Soli receives, several which are unique in a given year.
+Soli Deo Gloria participates in all Concert Choir activities as well as their additional concerts, and Soli students are expected to play an active role in the leadership of the Concert Choir.
 During the Christmas season, Soli performs many concerts around the Portland Metro area.
-Auditions for this ensemble are held each Spring for the coming year.
-Auditions consist of individual and group singing, as well as the possibility of some fundamental sight reading and music theory demonstration.
+Between February and May, Soli participates in several events, including Solo and Ensemble, different vocal festivals, and the possibility of performance trips and state-level competitions.
+Auditions for this ensemble are held each spring for the coming year.
+Auditions will include exercises in group singing, solo singing and sight-reading.
 Since several concerts are scheduled for this group outside of school time, the student must realize the commitment level must be very high to participate in this group.
-Students selected for this course will be enrolled in Soli for the entire year.
+All retreats, concerts, and festivals have a mandatory attendance rule.

 Concert Band